camunda/camunda-docs/docs/components/modeler/web-modeler/new-web-modeler.md

 description: Your data was automatically migrated from the old Cloud Modeler to the new Web Modeler.
 ---

-If you used our old Cloud Modeler (before March 2022), no worries, all your data has been migrated.
+If you used our old Cloud Modeler (before March 2022), all of your data has been migrated to the new Web Modeler.

-You will find all your Diagrams and Forms under the new **Modeler** entry in the top navigation bar.
+Find all your diagrams and forms under the new **Modeler** entry in the top navigation bar.
 ![cloud web modeler menu item](img/cloud-web-modeler-menu-item.png)

-After you open the Web Modeler, you will find all your Diagrams and Forms in a new project **Migrated Diagrams and Forms**.
+After you open Web Modeler, you will find all your diagrams and forms in a new project called **Migrated Diagrams and Forms**.
 ![home migrated project](img/new-web-modeler/web-modeler-home-migrated-project.png)

-You can simply click on the **Migrated Diagrams and Forms** text to open the project and access all Diagrams and Forms you had in Cloud Modeler.
+Click on the **Migrated Diagrams and Forms** project to open the project and access all diagrams and forms you had in Cloud Modeler.
 ![project migrated diagrams and forms](img/new-web-modeler/web-modeler-project-migrated-diagrams-and-forms.png)

-To learn how to use and discover more Web Modeler features, follow our Next Steps.
+To learn how to use and discover more Web Modeler features, follow our next steps below.

 ## Next steps